 According to Dr. Ellen Langer, out of an intuitive experience of the world comes a continuous Flow of novel distinctions.
 Purely rational understanding, on the other hand, serves to confirm old mindsets, rigid categories.
 Artists, who live in the same world as the rest of us, steer clear of these mindsets to make us see things anew. (source: Mindfulness by Dr. Ellen Langer)

 Intuition is what you add to the information you collect once you see you can never collect total information.
 You have to add your feelings, your gut reaction, to make the right decision.
 In that sense, there is no answer that’s right for everybody.
-That’s using intuition in the right way.
 Schools unfortunately don’t teach us how to trust our intuition.
 Instead they teach a sort of absolute knowledge.
 They teach students to look for complete information, one right answer.
 But in real life you find that even after you gather all the relevant information, there is still a gap, a part that you cannot neatly complete.
 And that’s where you have to add your own intuition.
-With adding your own intution comes risk.
+With adding your own intuition comes risk.

 No matter what the arena may be, the anxiety that builds in anticipation of risk-taking springs from exaggerated fantasies of failure and catastrophe.